bigdata-i523/hid312/project/README.md

 * This program parses and analyzes multiple data files collected from the Apple Health app on iPhone 6s.
 * It outputs a table with steps per week and day, as well as a time series graph of all steps by date and average steps per day of the week.
+* Note: Test data is included in the iPhoneData folder in the code folder of the download.
+To analyze different, just replace those files with the exported iPhone Health Data xml files to be analyzed.

 # Installation and Run Instructions